jtpio/jupyterlite/docs/troubleshooting.md

 This operation cannot be undone.
 ```

+## Understanding JupyterLite limitations

+JupyterLite runs entirely in the browser, which means it has certain limitations compared to traditional JupyterLab or Jupyter Notebooks that run with a Python backend.

+Some key limitations to be aware of when using JupyterLite:

+- Not all Python packages are compatible with the browser environment
+- Browser storage has size limitations compared to a regular file system
+- Some browser features may not work in private browsing mode or certain browsers
+- The Python kernel (based on Pyodide) has specific constraints due to running in WebAssembly

+For a comprehensive overview of these limitations, especially regarding the Python kernel, see the [JupyterLite and Pyodide Limitations](./howto/pyodide/limitations.md) guide.

 ## Access kernel logs

 If the kernel you are using reports logs to the log console, you may be able to see